 That’s a Perfect One Day in Edinburgh Itinerary

 What would you do on a One Day in Edinburgh Itinerary?
 Are you ready to start booking your hotel in Edinburgh right now?
 Can an Irishman be trusted with a corpse?
 And does all Scottish food have red liquid and oats in it?
-Please leave your thoughts below!
+Email me at [email protected] and let me know!

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY have a One Day in Edinburgh Itinerary.
 If you have time for another One Day in Edinburgh Itinerary, try this itinerary!